 The government is still suggesting the wearing of masks in public indoor spaces, 2 metres distancing, and frequent hand washing.

 The list of countries is determined by how many active cases per 100,000 inhabitants the country currently has.
-If that number goes over 25 active per 100,000 residents, the country will be taken off the ‘approved’ list for entry into Montenegro.
+If that number goes over 25 active per 100,000 residents, the country will be taken off the ‘approved’ list for entry into Montenegro without restrictions.

 What if your country is not on the pre-approved list?

-If your country is not on the list of pre-approved countries, you CAN still enter Montenegro, but with a 14 day self-isolation.
+If your country is not on the list of pre-approved countries, you MAY still enter Montenegro, but with a 14 day self-isolation.
 The government of Montenegro made this statement: